 If you’re anything like me, chances are you have a bevy of items swimming around in your head at all times.
-Right now, I’m juggling a handful of projects, plus a flip-house, my blog work and trying to make personal time for my health and well-being… I’ve got a lot going on in my life!
-That’s why I rely heavily on a weekly ritual I’ve had for a little over a year now, decluttering my mind with a regular brain dump.
+Right now, I’m juggling a handful of projects, plus helping out with a few remodeling projects for ALE Renovations, my blog work and trying to make personal time for my health and well-being… I’ve got a lot going on in my life!
+That’s why I rely heavily on a weekly ritual I’ve had for a little over two years now, decluttering my mind with a regular brain dump.

 At first glance, the name sounds a little morbid, right?
 Well, don’t let it fool you.
 A brain dump is good for the soul AND mind!
 I’ve come to rely on my brain dumps weekly, sometimes multi-weekly to properly function and navigate within our busy world.